DimensionDweller/news_source_classifer/README.md

 # News Source Classifier

 This project is about creating a classifier that can predict the source of a news article given the content of the article.
 The sources of news we are considering are CNN, Fox News, MSNBC, and Breitbart.
-We utilize a pre-trained BERT model to extract features from the articles and perform the classification.
+I utilize a pre-trained BERT model to extract features from the articles and perform the classification.
 After 10 epochs of training, the model achieved an accuracy of 0.9514 with a loss of 0.1718.

 ## Dependencies